TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_12_Troubleshooting_Playbook.md

 - Hide root cause
 - Create noise
-- Change state repeatedly
+- Change memory repeatedly
 - Make history confusing

 Rerun only after you know what you are fixing.

 ---

-## Smallest Safe Fix
+## The Smallest Safe Fix

 Before touching anything, ask: